-Clear and Better.35 Decking is furnished in only one quality.
-Finish lumber has two grades-No. 2 Clear and Better.35 and No. 3 Clear and Better.36 Either grade may contain vertical grain or flat grain or a mixture of both.
-Siding has four grades-Clear,35 A, B, and C. Common boards, dimension, and timbers have the four grades-Selected Common.
-The action of the selected Common.
-The action of the selected No. 3 Common.
-Factory and shop lumber has five grades-Factory C,35 1-Inch Shop, No. 1 Shop, No. 2 Shop, No. 3 Shop.
+Clear and Better.
+Decking is furnished in only one quality.
+Finish lumber has two grades-No. 2 Clear and Better. and No. 3 Clear and Better.
+Either grade may contain vertical grain or flat grain or a mixture of both.
+Siding has four grades-Clear, A, B, and C. Common boards, dimension, and timbers have the four grades-Selected Common.
+So or Merchantable, No. 1 Common, No. 2 Common, and No. 3 Common.
+Factory and shop lumber has five grades-Factory C, 1-Inch Shop, No. 1 Shop, No. 2 Shop, No. 3 Shop.
 Box lumber has 3 grades, battery stock 4 grades, and ties 2 grades.